Remarks on Kawamata's effective non-vanishing conjecture for manifolds with trivial first Chern classes: Introduction

-For hyperk\"ahler varieties, the only known examples are (up to deformations): Hilbert schemes of points on K3 surfaces, generalized Kummer varieties (due to Beauville's construction \cite{beauville}), and two examples in dimension $6$ and $10$ introduced by O'Grady \cite{ogrady1, ogrady2}.
-We can show \begin{theorem}[= Corollary \ref{verification for six dim} and Proposition \ref{verification for beauville}] Conjecture \ref{kawamata conj} is true for the following cases: \begin{enumerate} \item hyperk\"{a}hler varieties of dimension $\leq 6$; \item hyperk\"{a}hler varieties homeomorphic to Hilbert schemes of points on K3 surfaces; \item hyperk\"{a}hler varieties homeomorphic to generalized Kummer varieties; \item hyperk\"{a}hler varieties homeomorphic to O'Grady's $6$-dimensional example. \end{enumerate} \end{theorem} For Calabi--Yau varieties, we have lots of examples provided by smooth complete intersections in Fano manifolds.
+For Calabi--Yau varieties, we have lots of examples provided by smooth complete intersections in Fano manifolds.
 To state our result, we introduce a subclass of Fano manifolds, which we call \emph{perfect} Fano manifolds, i.e. on which any nef line bundle has a nontrivial section (Definition \ref{def of perfect Fano}).
 This subclass contains, for example, toric Fano manifolds, Fano manifolds of dimension $n\leq4$, and their products (see Proposition \ref{prop on perfect Fano}).
 On the other hand, Kawamata's Effective Non-vanishing Conjecture predicts that every Fano manifold is perfect.
 Then we show that Conjecture \ref{kawamata conj} is true for general complete intersection Calabi--Yau varieties in perfect Fano manifolds. \begin{theorem}[{=Theorem \ref{verification for CICY}}] Let $Y$ be a perfect Fano manifold, $\{H_{i}\}_{i=1}^{m}$ a sequence of base-point-free ample line bundles on $Y$ such that $\otimes_{i=1}^{m}H_{i}\cong K_{Y}^{-1}$.
-Let $X\subseteq Y$ be a general\,\footnote{Here "general" means that if we label the sections by $\{s_{i}\}_{i=1}^{m}$, we require $\{s_{1}=s_{2}=\cdots=s_{i}=0\}$ are smooth for $i=1,2,...,m$.} complete intersection of dimension $n\geq3$ defined by common zero locus of sections of $\{H_{i}\}_{i=1}^{m}$.
-Then Conjecture \ref{kawamata conj} is true for $X$. \end{theorem}
+Let $X\subseteq Y$ be a general complete intersection of dimension $n\geq3$ defined by common zero locus of sections of $\{H_{i}\}_{i=1}^{m}$.
+Then Conjecture \ref{kawamata conj} is true for $X$. \end{theorem} Here ``general" means that if we label the sections by $\{s_{i}\}_{i=1}^{m}$, we require $\{s_{1}=s_{2}=\cdots=s_{i}=0\}$ are smooth for $i=1,2,...,m$.